Rolex Dominates And Omega Drops As Morgan Stanley Announce Top Swiss Watch Brand Rankings This Year

 In Brief

-• With Watches and Wonders 2024 upon us in April, Morgan Stanley has wasted no time in unleashing their top 50 annual Swiss watch brand ranking report.
+• With Watches and Wonders 2026 upon us, starting April 14th, Morgan Stanley has wasted no time in unleashing their top 50 annual Swiss watch brand ranking report.

 • This table is based on units sold and overall revenue (DISCLAIMER: Estimates only with no concrete info forthcoming from any luxury brand).

-• Registering 10.1 billion Swiss Francs in sales from 2023, the brand that Hans Wilsdorf built is up around 11% from the previous twelve months.
+• Registering around 11 billion Swiss Francs in sales from 2025, the brand that Hans Wilsdorf built is up more than 10% from the previous twelve months with a 33% market share.

-• Among the hard hitters in the top 5, we see heavy weights including Omega, Audemars Piguet, Patek Philippe and Cartier with the latter ranking a respectable second according to Morgan Stanley.
+• Among the hard hitters in the top 5, we see Omega drop to 5th, while Audemars Piguet, Patek Philippe and Cartier maintain their positions, according to Morgan Stanley.

-• Ranked 13th on the top Swiss watch brands report, Swatch sneaked their way back into the top 20 thanks to the overwhelming popularity of the Moonswatch.
+• Ranked 15th in 2025 (down three positions from 2024) on the top Swiss watch brands report, Swatch consolidated their top 20 status, largely down to the popularity of the Moonswatch.

-Partnering with Swiss consultancy firm LuxeConsult, offering key insights into the current state of the Swiss watch industry, Rolex has once again delivered record breaking sales, producing 1.2+ million watches with a 30% total share of the retail sector.
+Partnering with Swiss consultancy firm LuxeConsult, offering key insights into the current state of the Swiss watch industry, Rolex has once again delivered record breaking sales, producing around 1.1 million watches, with a 33% total share of the retail sector

 It’s time to find out who ranked where and which top Swiss watch brands were the cream of Morgan Stanley’s high performing crop.